-- 1 Accountable authority of APRA ultimately responsible for APRA's operations including leading, governing and setting the strategic direction of APRA.
-Lead the oversight of matters related to financial stability and the private health insurance industry. - Lead the oversight of prudential regulation and supervision of Australia's superannuation and life insurance industries and APRA's policy direction. - Lead the oversight of prudential regulation and supervision of Australia's banking and general insurance industries and APRA's policy direction. - Senior executive responsibility for the management and control of APRA's internal audit function.
+- 1 Accountable authority of APRA, ultimately responsible for APRA's operations including leading, governing and setting the strategic direction of APRA.
+Lead the oversight of matters related to financial stability. - 2 Lead the oversight of prudential regulation and supervision of Australia's superannuation industry and APRA's policy direction. - 3 Lead the oversight of prudential regulation and supervision of Australia's banking industry and APRA's policy direction. - 4 Lead the oversight of prudential regulation and supervision of APRA's general, life and private health insurance, and friendly society industries and contribute to APRA's policy direction. - Senior executive responsibility for the management and control of APRA's corporate affairs, regulatory affairs, and strategy and governance functions. - 6 Senior executive responsible for the management and control of APRA's Policy and Advice division including: policy development; advice and approvals; legal and investigations; resolution; and licensing.

-- 5 Senior executive responsibility for the management and control of APRA's Policy and Advice Division including: policy development; advice and approvals; legal and investigations; resolution; regulatory affairs; and licensing. - 6 Senior executive responsibility for the management and control of APRA's Banking Division and prudential supervision of all banking institutions. - 7 Senior executive responsibility for the management and control of APRA's Insurance Division and prudential supervision of all general, life and private health insurers. - 8 Senior executive responsibility for the management and control of APRA's Superannuation Division and prudential supervision of all superannuation trustees and funds. - 9 Senior executive responsibility for the management and control of APRA's Cross-Industry Insights and Data Division including specialist functions in: operational resilience; accountability regime; governance, culture, remuneration and accountability; data analytics and insights; and data transformation. - Senior executive responsibility for the management and control of APRA's Enterprise Services Division including: talent management; information technology; finance; corporate affairs; risk and compliance; strategy; project and change delivery; and security. - 11 Senior executive responsibility for the management of overall risk controls and risk management arrangements, compliance function, strategy development and portfolio and change management.
+- 7 Senior executive responsibility for the management and control of APRA's Banking Division and prudential supervision of all banking institutions. - 8 Senior executive responsibility for the management and control of APRA's Insurance Division and prudential supervision of all general, life and private health insurance. - 9 Senior executive responsibility for the management and control of APRA's Superannuation Division and prudential supervision of all superannuation trustees and funds. - Senior executive responsibility for the management and control of APRA's Cross-Industry Division including specialist functions in: operational resilience; accountability regime; and governance, culture, remuneration and accountability. - Senior executive responsibility for the management and control of APRA's Technology and Data division including technology and data infrastructure to support the wider business.
+This includes the collection, management, storage, protection, sharing and reporting of data.